JvanKatwijk/qt-dab/README.md

 ![7.2](/res/read_me/qt-dab-correlation.png)

-The **correlation** scope shows the correlation between the incoming signal and predefined  data, i.e. the data as they should be.
 **Correlation** is used to identify the precise input sample in the input stream where the (relevant) data of the frame  starts.
-The picture shows more than one peaks, i.e. the signal from more than one transmitter is received.
+The picture shows more than one peaks, i.e. the signal from more than one transmitter is received (after all, the same DAB (DAB+) signal is transmitted by a pretty large number of transmitters);
 The software chooses either the largest peak, or - if selected - the first peak one larger than a threshold.
+A setting on the configuration window controls this.

 The null scope
 ---------------------------------------------------------------------------